oliver-mahonga/shadowtrace/README.md

 Provide a mobile app for the user device (React Native)

 Focus on a spatial database with PostGIS to show advanced queries

+queries
+#phones in 1 km
+SELECT name
+FROM lost_items
+WHERE ST_DWithin(
+    last_seen,
+    ST_GeogFromText('POINT(36.8210 -1.2920)'),
+    1000
+);

+#nearest phone
+SELECT name, ST_Distance(
+    last_seen,
+    ST_GeogFromText('POINT(36.8210 -1.2920)')
+) AS distance_meters
+FROM lost_items
+ORDER BY distance_meters
+LIMIT 1;

+#customer polygon
+SELECT name
+FROM lost_items
+WHERE ST_Within(
+    last_seen,
+    ST_GeogFromText('POLYGON((36.819 -1.295, 36.829 -1.295, 36.829 -1.290, 36.819 -1.290, 36.819 -1.295))')
+);

+#distance btn 2 phones
+SELECT a.name AS phone1, b.name AS phone2, ST_Distance(a.last_seen, b.last_seen) AS distance_meters
+FROM lost_items a, lost_items b
+WHERE a.id <> b.id
+ORDER BY distance_meters
+LIMIT 5;

+#introduction
+A spatial database is a database optimized to store, query, and manage geographical or location-based data.
+Unlike regular databases, it can handle points, lines, polygons, and complex geometries, and allows queries like "find all points within a radius" or "find nearest objects".

+#where it can be used

+GPS navigation apps (Google Maps, Waze)

+Delivery or ride-hailing apps (Uber, Bolt)

+Real estate apps (find nearby houses, plots, or stores)

+Environmental monitoring (tracking rivers, forests, deforestation areas)

+Public safety (fire stations, hospitals, or lost item tracking)